-A member of the SRC will read the general student notices over the intercom during Period 1.
-In the event that you have a Period 1 spare please consult the Main Office.
-Notices to be included must be in the Main Office by 8:45 a.m.
+A member of the SRC will read the general student notices over the intercom at the beginning of period 3.
+You can also view hard copies of student announcements at various locations in the school like the main office, on televisions, or read an electronic copy on Edsby.
+Notices to be included must be in the Main Office by 9:30 a.m.
 All notices must be initialed by the appropriate teacher before they will be published.
-You can find daily student notices posted electronically on the portal and a hard copy in the main office.